Angels Flight: 2013 accident

 On September 5, 2013, one car derailed near the middle of the guideway.
 One passenger was on board the derailed car, and five passengers were on board the other car.
 Although there were no injuries, passengers had to be rescued from the cars by firefighters.
 The brake safety system had been "intentionally" bypassed using a small tree branch.
 A 2014 brief by the NTSB said that the "probable cause of the September 5, 2013, accident was the intentional bypass of the funicular safety system with Angels Flight management knowledge; and Angels Flight management continuation of revenue operations despite prolonged, and repeated, unidentified system safety shutdowns."
 The NTSB also noted a problem with the basic design: "The car body and the wheel-axle assembly are not articulated."
 The passing section of the track involves a short turning section, which allows the cars to pass each other.
 The axles did not turn to follow the track, resulting in the wheel flanges grinding against the rail, causing excessive wheel wear.
 This problem, combined with safety system problems which caused unwanted track brake deployment, resulted in a derailment.

 2017 reopening

+Angels Flight Railway Station in July, 2024.

 Plans to bring the railway back into service began in January 2017.
 Safety upgrades were made to the doors of the cars, and an evacuation walkway was added adjacent to the track.
 These enhancements were made by ACS Infrastructure Development and SENER through an agreement with Angels Flight Railway Foundation, in exchange for a share of the funicular's revenue over the next three decades.
 Angels Flight reopened for public service on August 31, 2017.